BENEFITS you deserve!

 There are many potential causes of Miami car accidents and not all of them involve human error.
-One commonly overlooked cause of injury accidents is a dangerous or hazardous roadway.
-Insurance companies and police officers are quick to assume that a driver is to blame for an accident.
-In cases where auto accidents are caused by dangerous or hazardous roadways, injured victims would be well-advised to contact an experienced Florida personal injury lawyer to examine their legal rights and options.Types of Hazardous Roadways
+A hazardous route is an often-ignored source of injury accidents.
+Insurance companies and law enforcement authorities are quick to blame a motorist for an accident.
+In cases where auto accidents are caused by dangerous roadways, injured victims would be well-advised to contact an experienced Florida personal injury lawyer to examine their legal rights and options.Types of Hazardous Roadways

-There are many types of dangerous roadways that can lead to a Miami car accident.
+Many types of dangerous roadways can lead to a Miami car accident.
 A few of the most common forms of hazardous conditions include:

-- Dangerous Curves: Improper roadway design can result in dangerous curves or blind intersections that are likely to throw off motorists.
+- Dangerous Curves: Poor road design can lead to dangerous curves or blind crossings, causing motorists to get disoriented.

-- Lack of Guard Rails: Many roadways should have guardrails or center dividers to protect motorists.
+- Lack of Guard Rails: For the safety of the motorists, many highways should have guardrails or center dividers.

-- Poor Visibility: The governing body in charge of the roadway must make sure that foliage does not block visibility of street signs and traffic lights.
-Lack of proper lighting on roadways can also cause serious bicycle and pedestrian accidents.
+- Poor Visibility: The governing authority in charge of the route must ensure that street signs and traffic signals are not obscured by foliage.
+Roadway illumination issues can also result in serious cycling and pedestrian accidents.

-- Poorly Designed Intersections: A review of the history of a street intersection can help determine if that a particular location is inherently dangerous to motorists.
+- Poorly Designed Intersections: Examining the history of a street intersection can assist decide if it is inherently dangerous for vehicles.